ajwills72/rmip/docs/grammar.md

 "Police officers in the UK are racially bias towards ethnic minorities"

+"not following up on a good lead about the suspects quick enough"

 - Superfluous 'as to'

 "The reason as to why this is such an important question..."